joansalasoler/vpype-gscrib/docs/dev-guide.md

 ## Project Structure

-Here's a brief overview of the `vpype_mecode` project structure:
+Here's a brief overview of the `vpype-mecode` project structure:

 ```bash
 vpype-mecode/